I. Vegetable Powder Introduction

 4.1 American market demand of vegetable powder

-It’s estimated that the usage of industrial products in North America will turn down a little because people’s health awareness has increased.
+It’s estimated that the use of industrial products in North America will turn down a little because people’s health awareness has increased.
 And the decreased part of industrial products is likely to be frozen vegetables and canned vegetables, while other industrial products like vegetable powders will probably have more consumption quantity.
 According to the market data, more and more consumers choose goods in the place which are not too far from their home, some people moreover choose to buy goods particularly with”Made in the USA” labels.
-Besides, people also go for labels with more identifiable ingredients which means the whole food that internally involve the requested nutrition, like corn for its fiber content and bright yellow color, or cucumber for its Vitamin C. The data reveals, natural flavors or colors, original sweeteners and gluten free are important standard in choosing vegetable powder.
+Besides, people also go for labels with more identifiable ingredients which means the whole food that internally involve the requested nutrition, like corn for its fiber content and bright yellow color, or cucumber for its Vitamin C. The data reveals, natural flavors or colors, original sweeteners and gluten-free are important standards in choosing vegetable powder.

 4.2 European demand of vegetable powder

 Europe is estimated to be the second largest market for processed agricultural products after America, and which is predicted to hold its considerably steady position in the next five years.
-According to the data, people in Europe eat more fresh vegetable per capital than people in America do, while American eat more processed vegetable products than European do.
+According to the data, people in Europe eat more fresh vegetable per capita than people in America do, while American eat more processed vegetable products than European do.
 Therefore, European will consume relatively more fresh vegetable than processed one.
-For example, demand from processed vegetable products in the UK is likely to decrease in 2016.
+For example, demand for processed vegetable products in the UK is likely to decrease in 2016.

-4.3 Asian demand of vegetable powder
+4.3 Asian demand for vegetable powder